Rocío Banquells: Early life and career

-In 1979, Rocio starred in the Mexican telenovelas's international success Los ricos tambien lloran, alongside Verónica Castro.
-Other memorable Banquells TV performances are Bianca Vidal (1983) and La fiera (1984).
+In 1979, Banquells starred in the Mexican telenovelas's international success Los ricos tambien lloran, alongside Verónica Castro.
+Banquells's other memorable TV performances are Bianca Vidal (1983) and La fiera (1984).
 She realized memorable interpretations especially in playing evil characters.
 In 1985 she began her musical career with the album Rocío Banquells, that includes the 1980s superhits Este hombre no se toca, Luna Mágica and Abrazame.